-Talking to Your Children about Las Vegas Mass Shooting
+Talking to Your Children about Florida School Shooting

 Child psychologist says let age, maturity level guide your conversation

-No matter how hard you try, today’s mass shooting on the Las Vegas strip may be difficult to keep away from your kids.
+No matter how hard you try, the shooting at a Florida High School may be difficult to keep away from your kids.

 So how do you talk to your child about the shooting?